BigFaceLaserCat/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome"
 ---

-This is a test page
+This is a test page.